topikachu/ev3dev/LEGO-EV3-Gyro-Sensor-(45505).md

     <td><code>0</code>
 </table>
 Values in the tables that look like ```this``` are the names of sysfs attributes or values returned by said attributes.

+### Notes

+* Clockwise is positive when looking at the side of the sensor with the arrows.
+* If you spin around too many times in GYRO-ANG or GYRO-G&A mode, it will get stuck at 32767.
+* The angle in GYRO-ANG or GYRO-G&A modes can be reset by changing to a different mode and changing back.